disanv03/c_scripts/let_us_c/quotes.md

 > "We often come across situations where we want to jump out of a loop instantly, without waiting to get back to the condition.
 The keyword *break* allows us to do this.
 When *break* is encountered inside any loop, control automatically passes to the first statement after the loop."

+> "In some programming situations, we want to take the control to the beginning of the loop, bypassing the statements inside the loop, which have not yet been executed.
+The keyword *continue* allows us to do this.
+When continue is encountered inside any loop, control automatically passes to the beginning of the loop"